marcomaddy1982/Wire_RFC_UI_Refactorin_Phase1/RFC_UI_Refactoring.md

 ### Codebase Regressions

 Sometimes changing the project's codebase causes regressions.
-The main architectural cause for this problem is *highly interdependent code*. it is difficult to notice easily the effects of code changes when the codebase is highly interdependent.
+The main architectural cause for this problem is `highly interdependent code`. it is difficult to notice easily the effects of code changes when the codebase is highly interdependent.
 This situation really slows the team down because any time any feature is built or any bug is fixed there's a chance for something to go wrong.
 If something does go wrong, it might be not immediate to figure out the root cause.
-In a really fragile codebase, the *change-break-fix cycle* can go out of control and the team can end up spending more time fixing issues than improving the app.
-This is not just a team velocity problem, it is especially a *code quality problem*.
+In a really fragile codebase, the `change-break-fix cycle` can go out of control and the team can end up spending more time fixing issues than improving the app.
+This is not just a team velocity problem, it is especially a `code quality problem`.
 The chances of introducing a bug is much higher when the connections between code are hard to see and understand.
 Code that's hard to understand leads to code that easily breaks when changed.

 Ideally, a team menbers should be able to easily reason about how the current file he/she is editing is connected to the rest of the codebase.
 The best way to do this is to **limit object dependencies** and to make the required dependencies obvious and visible.

 ### Fragile Behavior When Running

-*Multi- core programming* contribute to the complexities involved in building iOS apps.
+`Multi-core programming` contribute to the complexities involved in building iOS apps.
 Consequently, apps are susceptible to problems that are hard to diagnose such as race conditions and state inconsistency.
 For example, the App might have crashes due to a race condition associated with some mutable state.
 This kind of crash can take days to diagnose and fix.
 Good architecture patterns attempt to address these kinds of issues by designing constraints that help teams avoid these common issues.

 ### Code Hard to Re-Use

 The structure of a codebase determines how much code the team can re-use.
 The structure also determines how easily the team add new feature to existing code.
-*Large types* can prevent your code from being reusable.
+`Large types` can prevent your code from being reusable.
 In fact, a huge and fat class is unlikely to be reusable because the team might only need part of the class and the part the team need might be tightly coupled with the rest of the class, making the part impossible to use without the rest of the class.
 Types that are smaller and that have less responsibility are more likely to be reusable.

 By the way reusability is not just about being able to re-use code.
 It's also about being able to move code around when making changes to the app.
 The more reusable everything is, the easier it is to shuffle code around without needing to do risky refactors.